Gabbiedee/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Th fifth script displays the last 10 lines of /etc/passwd The sixth script displays the first 10 lines of /etc/passwd The seventh script displays the third line of iacta file
+Th fifth script displays the last 10 lines of /etc/passwd The sixth script displays the first 10 lines of /etc/passwd The seventh script displays the third line of iacta file The eight script created a file and has best school written in it